Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     \dot{Q}_{i} + (1 - \delta_{dir})M \geq 0 \;\; \forall i \in I^{a} \;\; \forall a \in A_{pipes}.

-Within a hydraulically coupled system the volume is assumed to be preserved as result of the mass balance and constant temperature, therefore :eq:`eq:flow_balance` is applied to pipes.
-Pipes give resistance opposing the flow in the flow of head loss, :math:`dH`.
-This head loss must be compensated by pumps which are assumed to be located at sources and storage assets:
+The head loss, :math:`dH` must be compensated by pumps which are assumed to be located at sources and storage assets:

 .. math::
     :label: eq:pipe_head

     H^a_{in} - dH = H^a_{out} \;\; \forall a \in A_{pipes}.

-In reality the steady-state head losses are closely modelled with a quadratic relation w.r.t. :math:`\dot{V}`.
-To approximate the quadratic behaviour a set of linear inequalities is used, see :numref:`inequalitydH`.
+Steady-state head losses can be closely modelled with a quadratic relation w.r.t. :math:`\dot{V}`.
+A set of linear inequalities is used, see :numref:`inequalitydH`, to approximate the quadratic curve.
 The general form of the inequalities is given below in :eq:`eq:pipe_head_loss1`-:eq:`eq:pipe_hp2` These inequalities force the head loss to be greater or equal to the approximated quadratic curve.
-Although this will not enforce a physically feasible answer the optimizer will in practice drag the solution to an equality constraint as the objective function will minimize cost that reduces with lower pressure drop.
+Although the constraints by themselves will not guarantee a physically feasible answer, the optimization will in drag the solution to an equality constraint as the objective function will minimize cost which reduces with lower pressure drop.

 .. _inequalitydH: